 Administrative License Revocation

-If your drivers license is in jeopardy of being revoked or suspended by the Texas Department of Public Safety, the Law Offices of Tad Nelson & Associates, and Houston DWI attorney Tad Nelson, will request a hearing on your behalf which will give us access to the judge and the court so that we may have the opportunity to fight the suspension of your Texas Driver License.
+If your Texas Driver License is in jeopardy of revocation or suspension by the Texas Department of Public Safety, the Law Offices of Tad Nelson & Associates and Houston DWI attorney Tad Nelson are prepared to request an ALR hearing on your behalf.
+The hearing will give us access to the judge and the court so that we may have the opportunity to fight the suspension of your Texas Driver License.
 If we win in ALR court, we’ll likely beat the originating DWI charge.

-Once you become aware of the state’s intent to suspend your license we’ll have between 15 and 20 days (14-15 Days is normal) from the date on the notice to execute countermeasures.
+Once you’re notified of the state’s intent to suspend your license we’ll have between 15 and 20 days (14-15 Days is normal) from the date on the notice to execute countermeasures.
 These situations must be addressed immediately.

-Once you get a free moment following a DWI arrest, contact Houston ALR hearing lawyer Tad Nelson immediately as the state of Texas will immediately pursue the suspension of your drivers license and you’ll likely be served with a notice of the state’s intent to suspend your drivers license on the spot by the arresting officer/law enforcement agency.
+Once you get a free moment following a DWI arrest, contact Houston ALR hearing lawyer Tad Nelson immediately as the state of Texas will immediately pursue the suspension of your Texas Driver License.
+Also, you’ll likely be served with a notice of the state’s intent to suspend your Texas Driver License by the arresting officer/law enforcement agency, on the spot.

 Attorney Tad Nelson: Houston’s DWI Guru

 DWI, in the criminal defense community, is viewed as a specialty area of law.
 A successful DWI lawyer must possess a specific skill set to ensure their maximum effectivity as the representative of the accused.

-Both attorneys Tad Nelson and Amber Spurlock are ACS/CHAL Lawyer/Scientists with forensic credentials that are unrivaled by most DWI lawyers in Houston.
+Both attorneys Tad Nelson and Amber Spurlock are ACS/CHAL Lawyer/Scientists with forensic science credentials that are unrivaled by most DWI lawyers in Houston.
 In fact, the DWI attorneys who staff the Law Offices of Tad Nelson & Associates are among the handful of DWI attorneys in the nation with lawyer/scientist credentials.

-When you or your loved one is represented by the Law Offices of Tad Nelson & Associates, you know you’re being represented by dedicated DWI lawyers who will challenge the validity of the state’s claims, their evidence, their evidence collection tools, and the training of professional who executed the arrest and testing.
+When you or your loved one are represented by the Law Offices of Tad Nelson & Associates, you’re being represented by dedicated DWI lawyers who will challenge the validity of the state’s claims, their evidence, their evidence collection tools, and the training of professional who executed the arrest and testing.